BlazheManev/smartCharge-ai/README.md

-# 🔗 SmartCharge ML & DVC Pipeline
+# 🔗 SmartCharge ML & DVC Pipeline & LSTM

 This directory contains the full machine learning pipeline for SmartCharge AI.
 The pipeline includes automatic data fetching, preprocessing, validation, drift testing, model training, export, and deployment — all managed via DVC and automated with GitHub Actions.